Frequently Asked Questions

 Are you hosting a post race event?

-Oh yes!
-We're very lucky to have the support of Dublin City University, and they have given us access to their beautiful grounds at DCU All Hallows where we will be hosting a post race event with lots of surprises.
-More on this soon, but in the meantime - make sure you plan your day around this.
-We expect it to run from between 4 and 6pm on the day of the event and is not to be missed.
+We're very lucky to have the support of Dublin City University, and they have given us access to their beautiful grounds at DCU All Hallows where we host a post race event with lots of surprises.

 Will I receive a medal for taking part?

 Absolutely!
-Just like in previous years, every race participant - no matter which race they take part in, will receive a commemorative medal to remember the day.
-If you'd like a sneak peek at our 2022 medal design, check out our blog post here.
+Every race participant - no matter which race they take part in, will receive a commemorative medal to remember the day.

 Where can I buy my ticket?